yuhuixu1993/qa-lora/README.md

 Note that our trained LoRA modules can be perfectly merged into the quantized model.
 We offer a simple merged script in this repo.

 ## Notice
-There are two kinds of implementations of the dimention reduction(x from D_in to D_in//L)
+There are two kinds of implementations of the dimention reduction(x from D_in to D_in//L).
+Both are mathematical equivalent.
 ### The first one(this repo)
 Adopt avgpooling operation.
 But the weights of adapters will be divided by D_in//L during merge(refer to `merge.py`).
 ```bash